formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 See documentation [here](http://docs.angular-formly.com/docs/field-configuration-object#hideexpression-string--function)
 and an example [here](http://angular-formly.com/#/example/field-options/hide-fields)

-# apiCheck as an object deprecated

-As a performance optimization, the `apiCheck` property has been changed to a function.
-This is good because when apiCheck is disabled (either globally or the specified `apiCheckInstance`), the function is not even called which means the apiCheck checkers are never even created.
-Not much we can do about the couple of extra bytes, but that's not really a big issue.
-For more info, see [#334](https://github.com/formly-js/angular-formly/issues/334).
-Note, this will be removed in a major release.

 # validateOptions deprecated

 Because angular-formly already has a dependency on `api-check` and this is just a better way to validate your options,